ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 [![STM32F030F4P6]({{site.baseur}}/images/mcu/f030-demo-board/board.jpg)]({{ site.baseur }}/2018/03/30/go_on_very_small_hardware2.html)

 At the end of the [first part]({{ site.baseur }}/2018/03/30/go_on_very_small_hardware.html) of this article I promised to write about *interfaces*.
 I don't want to write here a complete or even brief lecture about the interfaces.
 Instead, I'll show a simple example how to define and use an interface, and then, how to take advantage of ubiquitous *io.Writer* interfece.
-At the end of this article I'll show a couple of examples that will push our little board to its borders.
+There will also be a few words about *reflection* and *semihosting*.

 <!--more-->